How Long Does It Take To Learn To Sail?

 A simple sailing dinghy will likely be easier for you to learn to master than a 40 foot sailboat.
 Even among small sailing skiffs, some may be easier to master than others.

 It is not just the boat itself that is relevant.
 The way in which the boat fits your body type and how easy it is for you to balance and avoid capsizing also matters.
-Little boats that are very responsive are easier to learn to sail than larger boats that take longer to respond.

-As you get to know the boat and begin to develop instincts about the way it feels in particular situations, you’ll find it much easier to learn on a larger boat.
-Larger boats that don’t respond as quickly can be confusing, making it harder for you to realize how your actions in handling are affecting what the boat is doing.
+As you get to know the boat and develop instincts about how it feels in particular situations, you’ll find it much easier to learn on a larger boat.

-Simpler rigging can also be much easier for new sailors to learn than more complex rigging.
 The more complicated the lines and sails that you need to control, the harder it might be for you to understand what you need to do to control the boat.

 Your Experience

-Don’t be too quick to disregard the importance of any experience you might have had on the water.
-Even having had a small canoe or having played around in a raft can help you to have a better conception of how water, wind, and waves can affect the physics of how your sailboat moves through the water.
+Even having had a small canoe or having played around in a raft can help you better understand how water, wind, and waves can affect the physics of how your sailboat moves through the water.

 If you have very little experience with the water, you will need to learn a range of skills related to understanding the way water and wind affect the boat.
-If you have any experience sailing in the past, you are very likely to find it coming into play in ways you wouldn’t have anticipated.

 Do not be too disheartened if you find that you are having a harder time learning to sail than some of your friends who have more experience.
 Understanding how to sail is a personal experience that cannot be rushed.